tgragnato/tgragnato/_posts/2023-12-06-Wait-For-It.md

+---
-# Day 6: Wait For It
+title: Wait For It
+description: Advent of Code 2023 [Day 6]
+layout: default
+lang: en
+---

 The ferry quickly brings you across Island Island.
 After asking around, you discover that there is indeed normally a large pile of sand somewhere near here, but you don't see anything besides lots of water and the small island where the ferry has docked.